 “Do you have any tips for getting a young toddler on a snowboard?”

-This post is a long winded answer to the above question, which we are asked almost every single day and we’re here to tell you that not only is it possible but incredibly rewarding.
+This post is a long winded answer to the above question, which is the only thing we are asked more than ‘WHAT CAMERA DO YOU USE.’
+We’re here to tell you that not only is snowboarding with your toddler possible, it’s incredibly rewarding too.
 Our daughter started riding the chairlift with her own board at 18 months old and is now in the midst of her third full season at three years old.
 The best part is, she is the one requesting to snowboard every week and we’re now riding more than we did before having kids.

 The title to this blog post is probably inaccurate.
 Just like when we designed and built our tiny house on wheels, I’m not a fan of saying ‘ this is how you should do it to be successful’ and instead prefer to remove any sort of authoritative tone on the subject matter and speak in a way that says ‘this is what we are doing in our particular circumstances and here are the results.’
 We too are just fellow parents trying our hardest and we hope you find some nuggets of information you think will be useful and incorporate them into your family dynamic as you see fit.